-(i) The programme must employ effective teaching-learning processes.
+- (i) The programme must employ effective teaching-learning processes.
 The modes of teaching used, such as lecture, tutorial, seminar, teacher-student interaction outside class, peer-group discussion, or a combination of two or more of these, must be designed and implemented so as to facilitate and encourage learning.
-Practical skills, such as the ability to operate computers and other technologically advanced machinery, must be developed through hands-on laboratory work.

-- (ii) The effectiveness of the teaching-learning processes must be evaluated on a regular basis.
+Practical skills, such as the ability to operate computers and other technologically advanced machinery, must be developed through hands-on laboratory work. - (ii) The effectiveness of the teaching-learning processes must be evaluated on a regular basis.
 The evaluation, besides reviewing the abovementioned factors, must also look at whether the academic calendar, the number of instructional days and contact hours per week, are maximally conducive to teaching and learning.
 Student feedback on various aspects of the process must be carefully considered as well.
-Internal reviews of quality assurance procedures should be carried out periodically. - (iii) The institute shall provide the required information for academic process followed, academic support units and common facilities available, tutorial/remedial classes/mentoring, teaching laboratory and practical courses, teaching and evaluation process, feedback system, self-learning and learning beyond the syllabi, career guidance, training, placement and entrepreneurship cell and cocurricular and extra-curricular activities as per the format given in the SAR.
-However, it shall provide the information in a suitable format, wherever necessary, in case the format is not provided in the SAR.
+Internal reviews of quality assurance procedures should be carried out periodically. - (iii) The institute shall provide the required information for students' admission, assessment of First Year Student -Teachers Ratio (FYSTR), assessment of faculty qualification, teaching first year common courses, academic support units and common facilities for the first year courses, tutorial/remedial classes/mentoring, teaching and evaluation process, feedback system, self-learning, career guidance, training, placement and entrepreneurship cell, and co-curricular and extra-curricular activities as per the format given in the SAR.
+However, it shall provide the information in a suitable format, wherever necessary, in case the format has not been provided in the SAR.